Feature management

 ---|---|

-| What's Beta?
-A Beta feature is not production-ready, but is unlikely to change drastically before it's released.
-We encourage users to try Beta features and provide feedback.
-A Beta feature:
+| What's a beta?
+A beta feature is not yet production-ready, but is ready for testing and unlikely to change significantly before it's released.
+Beta features:

 |